xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/pipeline.md

 - **Model training**
 - **Model deployment**

-Pipelines are a powerful tool that can be used to automate tasks and improve efficiency.

-They are a key part of many software development workflows, and they are increasingly being used in other fields as well.

-Here is a table that summarizes the key characteristics of pipelines:

 |Feature|Description|
 |---|---|
 |**Series of interconnected processes**|Pipelines are made up of a series of interconnected processes or steps.|